 Open the full Ask Rio Times →

 For an outside reader, the shape is simple.
-President Luiz Inácio Lula da Silva, now eighty, is running for a fourth term, and the fragmented right has not settled on the single rival it needs to beat him.
+President Luiz Inácio Lula da Silva, now eighty, is running for a fourth term, and the fragmented right has not settled on a single rival.

 The reason is partly law and partly legal trouble.
-Brazil’s rules and its courts have quietly removed the opposition’s three most obvious names from the presidential board, one by one.
+Brazil’s rules and its courts have quietly removed the opposition’s three most obvious names, one by one.

 Why the Brazil right 2026 field is so thin